lolaedun/lolas-boutique/README.md

 There is a flash warning message if incorrect username or password is entered.
 A link to register from the login page is available if a user has not registered yet.

 A flash message appears if login was successful welcoming the user.
 The user is immediately logged into profile page with access to view the activities.

+##### **DELETE**
+Admin user can delete products.
+A flash message appears confirming it has been successfully deleted and user is returned to the products page.